akshubawa/Metromate/README.md

 - User can register and login to the app using their email ID and password.
 - User can look up best routes of metro.
-- User can access thhe map of Delhi Metro.
+- User can access the map of Delhi Metro.
 - User can recharge Metro Tickets.
 - User can book Metro Ticket (Conceptual).
 - User will receive alarm before 1 minute reaching to his/her station.